Ogeon/rustful/README.md

 [![Build Status](https://travis-ci.org/Ogeon/rustful.png?branch=master)](https://travis-ci.org/Ogeon/rustful)

 A RESTful web framework for Rust.
+The main purpose of rustful is to create a simple, light and non-intrusive foundation for HTTP based applications.
+It is based on a stateless structure, where handler functions are assigned to paths and HTTP methods, which naturally allows it to run both as a single server or as multiple instances in a computer cluster.

 [Detailed documentation can be found here.](http://www.rust-ci.org/Ogeon/rustful/doc/rustful/)